We are offering a limited number of special shark fishing charters this summer (2019) with renowned shark biologist Dr. James Sulikowski. Check It Out

 How much does it cost?
 Many people forgo hiring a Maine fishing guide because they are under the impression that it will be too expensive.
 While you are asked to spend some money, it is well worth it.
 Not only will you have access to a knowledgeable guide, but you will be provided with everything you need – from the equipment to the bait and license in addition to their fishing knowlege.
 On top of this, our boats are outfitted to fish.
 We offer the best amenities while always taking your safety into consideration.

 Now that you know what to look for in a Maine fishing guide, we hope you will book a trip with us and get ready for a great time on the water.
 If you have any questions or concerns, let us know.
 Our goal is to show you a good time and have you come to recognize why fishing in Maine has become so popular.

-The recreational regulations for fiscal fishing year 2018 were set forth May 1st.
-This year we were allowed to catch 12 haddock per angler with a minimum length of 17 inches, but again we can keep no cod.
-There were no changes on the number of pollock, cusk, hake, redfish and other edible groundfish we can catch in the Gulf of Maine.
-The decision to ban cod again is very disturbing, as we are catching very large numbers of large cod every trip to Jeffries Ledge...but it is what it is.
+The recreational regulations for fiscal fishing year 2019 will be set on May 1st.
+Last year we were allowed to catch 12 haddock per angler with a minimum length of 17 inches, but again we could keep no cod.
+There were no changes on the number of pollock, cusk, hake, redfish and other edible groundfish we ccould catch in the Gulf of Maine last year.
+As soon as i know the regs for 2019 i will post it here.
+Capt Dave

 "We are offering a limited number of special shark fishing charters this summer with renowned shark biologist Dr. James Sulikowski, known as "Dr. Shark" who has made regular appearances on Discovery Channels "Shark Week" , and been featured on such venues as the BBC, GMA, and Ocean Mysteries.
 CLICK HERE for more information.